Saturday, 9 October 2021

 To rub salt into their wounds, Arlesey found themselves 0-3 down in the 22nd minute.
 An aimless long-ball should have been easily claimed by the Arlesey keeper, but a communication breakdown saw centre-back Orenaike also go for the ball and the two players collided.
 Enver-Marum forced the ball over the line in the ensuing scramble.

-It could easily have been 4-0 after 28 minutes when Coles pulled the ball back to Wylie 12 yards out but he sent his left footed error wide when he at least should have hit the target.
+It could easily have been 4-0 after 28 minutes when Coles pulled the ball back to Wylie 12 yards out but he sent his left footed effort wide when he at least should have hit the target.

 Arlesey’s Carvalho made another impressive run and after playing a one-two with Sayer looked to be in on goal but Kedzierski made an important clearance to deny him.